Refinable modeling for unbinned SMEFT analyses: Learning from simulation

 where $\textrm{Soft}^+(x)=\log(1+\exp(x))$.
 Next, we approximate the logarithm of the DCR with a polynomial ansatz in \bn in terms of coefficient functions as

-The ellipsis indicates that cubic or higher terms could be added if needed.
+The ellipsis indicates that cubic or higher terms can be added as needed, allowing to parametrize the systematic effects, in principle, with arbitrary precision.
 The functional form is equivalent to the ansatz in Refs.~\cite{dAgnolo:2021aun, Brehmer:2019xox}.
 Notably, we include the possibility that some of the coefficient functions are chosen to be absent.

 To determine $\hat\Delta_a(\bx)$, $\hat\Delta_{ab}(\bx)$, etc., via a suitable loss function, we note that Eq.~\ref{eq:gnu-expansion} is a \textit{linear} equation; only the coefficients in this system are polynomial in \bn.
 Without loss of generality, we assume triangular coefficient functions $\hat \Delta_{abc\cdots}(\bx)$, i.e., $\hat \Delta_{abc}(\bx)=0$ unless $a\leq b\leq c$, etc., and we denote their total number by $N_{\Delta}$.
 To reduce the notational clutter, we next introduce a multi-index\footnote{We use the Einstein sum convention for the nuisance parameter index, labeled by $a$, $b$, $\ldots$, as well as for the multi-index labeled by $A$, $B$, $\ldots$.} $A=1,\ldots,N_{\Delta}$.
 In the most general case, $A$ labels the set $\{a,(ab),(abc),\ldots\}$ where $a$ labels the $N_\bn$ linear terms, $(ab)$ the $N_\bn(N_\bn+1)/2$ quadratic terms, etc. For a given nuisance-parameter point~$\bn$, we similarly write $\nu_A=\{\nu_a,\nu_{a}\nu_b,\nu_{a}\nu_b\nu_c,\ldots\}_A$, where each element corresponds to one of the coefficient functions.
 This notation simplifies Eq.~\ref{eq:gnu-expansion} to